It’s no secret that quitting vaping isn’t easy.

+We highly recommend the Quit Vaping App.
 This free app is PACKED with several great features.
 It allows you to create a quit plan, keep a journal, do guided breathing exercises, see how much money you’re saving, quit with friends, and hold each other accountable using the Buddy System.
 It’s a great way to keep track of your progress and reminds you with notifications why you want to quit.
 Download it on the App Store today or check out their website to learn more.

 The Power of Habit

 This is a highly recommended book we suggest you read to learn more about habits.
 It focuses on catching yourself in a “habit loop” and can provide insight on how you can change your habit for vaping!
 Check it out on Amazon.